finite-element/finite-element-course/doc/source/implementation.rst

 coding, software engineering and rigorous testing.

 There will be no conventional lectures for this part of the module.
-Instead, there will be a two hour computer lab session every week.
+Instead, there will be eigteen 1 hour computer lab sessions during the term.
 Some of this time will involve explanations at the board, but much of the time will be an opportunity to develop your finite element implementation and receive help on how to do so.

 Formalities and marking scheme
 ------------------------------

 The implementation exercise is due at the end of term.
-That is, by 1700 on Friday 27 March.
+That is, by 1700 on Wednesday 23 March.
 You must submit your work by emailing the lecturer the git commit code for the version of the code you would like marked.
 You can convenently find this code on the commits page for your repository on bitbucket.
 For the avoidance of doubt, the